 For example, if the system you select is priced per applicant and you underestimate your program's growth, you could find yourself bumped to a different tier - and suddenly the cost of the system becomes financially unsustainable.
 But if the system is based on features, that wouldn't become an issue.

 Price increases over time are inevitable, but you can control your annual expenses by choosing one that matches best with the growth of your program.

 5. Does the system have robust cybersecurity?

-For most organizations, consolidating your data in the cloud through an application management system will offer an immediate improvement in security by providing a modern digital infrastructure.
+For most organizations, consolidating your data in the cloud through a grant management system will offer an immediate improvement in security by providing a modern digital infrastructure.
 However, as cybersecurity threats continue to rise, you want to be sure the vendor is vigilant about data security.

 Here are a few questions you can ask to dig deeper beyond the vendor’s initial statements.

-By investing in an system with strong cybersecurity commitment, you’re positioning your organization for success.
+By investing in a system with strong cybersecurity commitment, you’re positioning your organization for success.
 A cyber attack can have serious financial consequences, and leave your constituents wary of sharing their personal information.

 Once you have satisfactory answers to these five questions, you can narrow your list, focus on features and flow, and feel confident that the system you choose is ready to serve your team and help you carry out your mission well into the future.